sony/model_optimization/quantization_troubleshooting.md

-# Quantization Bag of Tricks for MCT
+# Quantization Troubleshooting for MCT

 **Compressing a model with MCT:**
 The Model Compression Toolkit (MCT) is a great tool for compressing your model with only a few lines of code, with a minimal impact on accuracy.
 However, sometimes the compressed model's accuracy decrease is too large.
-But don't despair, the lost accuracy may be recovered with a few simple "tricks".
+But don't despair, the lost accuracy may be recovered by adjusting the quantization configuration or quantization setup.

-**Recover Accuracy: Bag fo tricks:**
+**Recover Accuracy: Troubleshooting:**
 The following list contains a set of operations that may recover lost accuracy do to compression with MCT.
 Some operations might be relevant to your model and others may not.